Certification Programs for Recycling Professionals

 Get a Career Boost Through Professional Certification in Recycling

-If you are aspiring towards a career as a recycling professional (see the related stories, Jobs in Recycling Part 1 and Part 2), one important consideration is that of achieving professional certification within the field.
+If you are aspiring towards a career as a recycling professional (see the related stories, Jobs in Recycling Part 1 and Part 2), one important consideration is that of achieving a professional certification within the field.
 The good news is that there are several programs available.
-The bad news is that such programs are still quite fragmented, which might be expected of a rapidly growing industry.
+The bad news is that such programs are still quite fragmented, which might be expected of a relatively new and rapidly growing industry.

-Certification Training Programs Currently Available
+Certification Training Programs Currently Available in the U.S.

 Certification from SWANA is held by several standards as a standard for solid waste sector employees.
 SWANA offers ten certification disciplines.
 These certification streams include: